-- Paul Taheri, MD, MBA Senior Associate Dean for Clinical Affairs.
-Dr. Taheri, who had earned an MBA and been assistant dean for academic business development at the University of Michigan, was recruited in 2006 in anticipation of reorganization of the practice plan. - Brian Cote, MBA Senior Associate Dean for Finance and Administration.
-Mr. Cote was promoted in 2008 from associate dean, taking on expanded responsibilities through the elimination of executive

-- dean and associate dean positions. - Ira Bernstein, MD Senior Associate Dean for Research.
-Internal candidate Dr. Bernstein was appointed in 2009, after a national search, based on his experience as a clinical and translational investigator, work that is central to our research enterprise. - William Jeffries, PhD Senior Associate Dean for Medical Education.
+- Paul Taheri, MD, MBA -Senior Associate Dean for Clinical Affairs.
+Dr. Taheri, who had earned an MBA and been assistant dean for academic business development at the University of Michigan, was recruited in 2006 in anticipation of reorganization of the practice plan.
+After successfully accomplishing this re-organization, Dr/ Taheri has moved to the position of Deputy Dean and CEO of the Yale Medical Group.
+Dr. Howard Shapiro has been named Interim Senior Associate Dean for Clinical Affairs and Interim President of the UVM faculty practice (UVMMG) as a national search is organized. - Brian Cote, MBA Senior Associate Dean for Finance and Administration.
+Mr. Cote was promoted in 2008 from associate dean, taking on expanded responsibilities through the elimination of executive dean and associate dean positions. - Ira Bernstein, MD -Senior Associate Dean for Research.
+Internal candidate Dr. Bernstein was appointed in 2009, after a national search, based on his experience as a clinical and translational investigator, work that is central to our research enterprise. - William Jeffries, PhD -Senior Associate Dean for Medical Education.
 Dr. Jeffries was recruited in 2009, after a national search, with extensive experience in medical education including being the editor of a textbook on medical education, and principal driver of the development of a substantial branch campus at Creighton University.